dNamiLab/dNami/README.md

 # dNami
-**dNami** [di:na:mi] is an open-source multi-language (Python, Fortran, C) framework for solving systems of balance laws using explicit numerical schemes on structured meshes. dNami uses MPI and cache blocking techniques to speed up stencil-based operations.
+**dNami** [di:næ:mi:] is an open-source multi-language (Python, Fortran, C) framework for solving systems of balance laws using explicit numerical schemes on structured meshes. dNami uses MPI and cache blocking techniques to speed up stencil-based operations.

 ## Dependencies